stefan-rogin/store/README.md

 ### Error handling and logging

 Errors handling is centralized in a `GlobalExceptionHandler` class that extends Spring's `ResponseEntityExceptionHandler`, as it provides functionality specialized for web services.
-Method `handleExceptionInternal` is overriden to log encountered errors.
+Method `handleExceptionInternal` is overridden to log encountered errors.
 A catch-all Exception handler is implemented as a last resort interceptor for any unhandled runtime exceptions, that will log, then generate a `ProblemDetail` response, but without passing any sensitive information.

 Actions changing the DB are traced in a separate `audit.log` file, logging method called, user and arguments.